meghanlacoste/FrequencyTable/README.md

                 }

                 case GROUPED: {
                          // Note: During calculations, when a variable is grouped by class intervals, the midpoint of the
                          // interval is used in place of every other value in the interval.
 Thus, the spread of
                          // observations within each interval is ignored.
 This makes the standard deviation always less
                           //than the true value.
 It should, therefore, be regarded as an approximation.

-                    // loops over all data to calculate the variance for (int i = sdMinRange; i <= sdMaxRange; i++) {
-                        //
-                        // the variable 'difference' represents the sum of the data values subtracted by the mean.
+                        // the variable 'difference' represents the sum of the mean subtracted from the midpoints.
                         // variable 'diffSquared' calculates square of the difference
                         // (double) total is product of sum of the diffSquared multiplied by
                         // the frequency for each unique data value

-                        //
+                        int midpoint = 0;

+                        for (int interval = sdMinRange; interval <= sdMaxRange; interval++) {

+                            interval += (grpSize - 1);
+                            midpoint = (interval + (interval - (grpSize - 1))) / 2;
-                       // difference = (midpoint- sdAve);
+                            difference = (midpoint - sdAve);
-                       // diffSquared = Math.pow(difference,2);
+                            diffSquared = Math.pow(difference, 2);
-                      //  total += diffSquared * Data[interval];
+                            total += diffSquared * Data[interval];

                         }
-                    // the variation (sdAve) is the quotient of the total divided by the sum of all frequencies sdVar= total / (double) sdItems;
+                        // the variation (sdAve) is the quotient of the total divided by the sum of all frequencies

+                        sdVar = total / (double) sdItems;

                     break;
                 }